maratremere/SkyShards_bot/README.md

 5. Set your local time zone using `/set_timezone`.
 6. Use `/info` to get today's Shard information.
 7. Access `/settings` for advanced options.
+8. Use `/help` to see the list of available commands.
-8. Use `/about` to view information about the bot, its purpose, and the developer.
+9. Use `/about` to view information about the bot, its purpose, and the developer.
 ---

 ## Information Source